Frequently Asked Questions

 The associate degree is a 16-month, four-semester program.
 The Post-degree Certificate and Certificate of Proficiency can each be completed in one year, or three semesters.

 Part-time options allow you to complete either certificate program in two years.
-If you wish to enroll part time, you must contact the program manager for an approved part-time schedule.
+If you wish to enroll part time, you must contact the Program Director for an approved part-time schedule.

 Classes are offered during the day and in the evening.
 The program does not currently offer weekend classes.

-Each year, 50 students (25 in the day program and 25 in the evening program) are admitted on a first-come, first-served basis.
-There is usually no waiting list.
+Each year, up to 52 students (26 in the day program and 26 in the evening program) are admitted on a first-come, first-served basis.
+There may be a waiting list, so it is helpful to apply as early as possible after the 1st of the year for fall of the same year.

 Step 1: Apply for admission and be accepted to Cuyahoga Community College.